-You can isolate individual panels for this exact purpose, so that the all-important natural light isn’t blocked out completely.
+You can isolate individual panels for this exact purpose so that the all-important natural light isn’t blocked completely.

 Gone are the days of heavy, single-purpose curtains providing a dark atmosphere, regardless of the time of day.

-On hotter days where heat can make you suffer, you will be grateful of taking the plunge and transforming your windows with shutters.
+On hotter days where heat can make you suffer, you will be grateful for taking the plunge and transforming your windows with shutters.